DeveloppeurPascal/DelphiBooks-WebSite/site-builder/README.md

 The program is used to feed the [delphi-books.com](https://delphi-books.com) site, but can also be used locally to test modifications to the database or page templates.

 **Warning**: if you make a PULL REQUEST, modifications made with this program will be rejected.
-If you modify the database, send the changes without going through WSBuilder!
+If you modify the database (with [the DBAdmin program](../database)), send the changes without going through WSBuilder!

 ## For Windows